DataDog/hiring-engineers/answers.md

 Starting from line 10 I defined the properties of the Dashboard that are going to be created:

-`title = 'Data Visualization'` - name of the dashboard that is going to be created.
+`title = 'Data Visualization'` is the name of the dashboard that is going to be created.
 That name is going to be used in the Datadog UI to find the dashboard on the dashboard list.

 Next we have a `widgets` array.
 It contains the three widgets that were requested in the "Visualizing Data" section of the technical exercise:
  * Your custom metric scoped over your host.